research and education

 Inservices and Training

 For those who work in healthcare or social services and are interested in learning more about what Krempels Center has to offer your clients, we conduct inservices that provide information about our programming and membership processes.
-If you are interested in arranging an inservice please contact Lisa Hanson, Member Services Director at 603-570-2026 ext.
+If you are interested in arranging an inservice please contact Sarah Lovell, Member Services Coordinator, at 603-570-2026 ext.
 20 or via email.

 Krempels Center multidisciplinary program staff, with a combined 30 years of community practice and brain injury experience, is highly qualified to provide education and training to professionals working in the field of brain injury.
 Whether an introduction to brain injury and sharing practical information regarding working with brain injury survivors integrating back into the community, or other special topics, please contact Program Director Barb Kresge for more information 603-570-2026 ext.
 21 or via email.